Quickstart: Create a graph database in Azure Cosmos DB using Python and the Azure portal

 ... client = client.Client('wss://<YOUR_ENDPOINT>.gremlin.cosmosdb.azure.com:443/','g', username="/dbs/<YOUR_DATABASE>/colls/<YOUR_CONTAINER_OR_GRAPH>", password="<YOUR_PASSWORD>") ...

-A series of Gremlin steps are declared at the beginning of the connect.py file.
-They are then executed using the
+A series of Gremlin steps (queries) are declared at the beginning of the connect.py file.
+They're then executed using the

 Update your connection information